zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ## Configuring your REST service for on-boarding on API ML discovery service

-In the following code snippets we identify the parameters by their _YAML_ notation using '.' convention.
+In the following sections we identify the parameters by their _YAML_ notation using '.' convention.
 Additionally, the corresponding _XML_ path is provided in parentheses.

 The configuration parameters belong to one of the following groups: